Fl0W97/CI_p1_meditation-_website/README.md

 ## Testing
 - Testing was done in small breaks during the development and at the end of the project
-- Validators have been used.
+- Validators have been used
 - small feature checks has been made by using preview and the devtools device toolbar
-- I tested that this page works in different browsers such as Edge,  Chrome and Firefox.
+- I tested that this page works in different browsers such as Edge, Chrome and Firefox
-- Responsivness is tested with different screen sizes by using devtools device toolbar.
+- Responsivness is tested with different screen sizes by using devtools device toolbar
-- navigation, header and content of all subpages is readable and easy to understand.
+- navigation, header and content of all subpages is readable and easy to understand
-- the audio files are working and autoplay is deactivated when the page is opened.
+- the audio files are working and autoplay is deactivated when the page is opened

 ### Bugs